As we age, our mental alertness can decrease.

 For seniors who want to maintain their writing, speaking, listening, reading, and mathematics skills (and grow those skills), Elevate is a great app.
 It offers a practical and immersive way to build vocabulary and comprehension skills.

 It features over 40 games and offers that valuable tracking feature.
-The algorithm that powers Elevate will also automatically adjust to skills levels, making sure that the experience is challenging but not frustrating, allowing seniors to master tasks at their own pace.
+The algorithm that powers Elevate will also automatically adjust to skill levels, ensuring that the experience is challenging but not frustrating, allowing seniors to master tasks at their own pace.

 It has been designed by professionals – and has been the subject of an independent study that showed that Elevate users improved their skills in its key focus areas by 69% when compared with non-users.